What is Trustee “Self-Dealing”?

 If you observe suspicious activity in the annual accounting or if key information is missing, you may wish to retain legal counsel to protect your inheritance.

-If you are a beneficiary and you suspect the trustee of self-dealing, you’ll want to find the best trust litigation attorney possible to represent your interests.
+If you are a beneficiary and you suspect the trustee of engaging in self-dealing, you’ll want to find the best trust litigation attorney possible to represent your interests.
 Usually, a trust litigation attorney will start with a letter to the trustee’s attorney demanding more information.
 Then they can guide you through the next logical step, from mediation up to a full-blown court trial.